Jorginho James

-Jorginho James (born 7 July 1994) is a Jamaican international footballer who plays for Harbour View, as a midfielder.
+Jorginho James (born 7 July 1994) is a Jamaican former international footballer who played as a midfielder.

-Career

-Club
+Club career

-James has played schoolboy football for Kingston College.
-He also featured for RSPL club Harbour View.
-He had a short loan spells with Perak FA in the Malaysia Super League, but returned without making an appearance for the club.
-Jorginho has trialed and trained at USA (Reading United FC, USL PDL), Japan (Shimizu S-Pulse, J-League), and Antigua, (Grenades FC).
+Born in Kingston, James began his career with Kingston College.
+He then featured for RSPL club Harbour View.
+He spent time on loan at Grenades.
+He also had a short loan spells with Perak FA in the Malaysia Super League, but returned without making an appearance for the club.
+Jorginho has also trialed and trained at Reading United FC in the US and Shimizu S-Pulse in Japan.

 He was loaned out again in March 2016 to United Soccer League side Rio Grande Valley FC Toros.
+He also played one US Open Cup game for the Houston Dynamo in 2017, being on trial at the club.

-International
+International career

 He made his senior international debut for Jamaica on 22 February 2012; James, 17 at the time, came on as an 82nd-minute substitute in the friendly match against Cuba, scoring five minutes later.

 James also made his U20 debut in the 2013 CONCACAF U-20 Championship against Antigua and Barbuda on 7 November 2013.

+Personal life

+In August 2024, James was accused of assaulting his wife in Texas, with a court date being set for October.